 Unauthorized Use, Possession, Distribution, or Misuse of Alcohol: Use, possession, or distribution of alcohol, except that expressly permitted by College policy or local, state, or federal law.
 Misuse of alcohol by those legally able to consume, related to harm to self or others, or in violation of College policies.
-This includes being knowingly present in in an area of a College building or other College Property where alcohol is being used or is present in a prohibited manner.
 (See Alcohol and Drug Use Policy for more information)